Many so-called leadership positions are followship positions.

 When you conduct a recording, you’re not leading, you’re following.
 Conducting recordings teaches you implicitly to expect to be ignored.
 Real conductors train by conducting a pianist or a small ensemble.
 They expect to be followed, and they learn the consequences of their actions.

 I use followship to describe inverted leadership.
 This happens when someone appears to be leading when in fact they’re following.
 Conducting a CD is followship.
-So is managing a team by keeping records of what the team has done rather than giving direction.
+So is managing a team by keeping records of what the team has been done rather than giving direction.
 Supposed leadership positions in business are often followship positions.

 Followship is reactive, not interactive.
 Imagine an orchestra recording a CD.
 The musicians in the studio follow the conductor in a fundamentally different way than the music student following the CD.
 The musicians interact with the conductor.
 The student doesn’t interact with the CD.

 Followship is not simply bad leadership.
 Followship is passive.
 Bad leadership is active.

 When I was drum major in high school, one night I started our half time show way too fast.
 The color guard dropped their rifles several times during the performance and it was my fault.
 Their routine could not be performed at the tempo I had set.
 That was bad leadership on my part, but it was genuine leadership because the band followed my lead.